-Mrs. Jewell, age 43, has been Executive Vice President of the Commercial Banking Division of Washington Mutual Bank since January, 1996, and also serves as President and CEO of its Western Bank Division.
+Mrs. Jewell, age 44, has been Executive Vice President of the Commercial Banking Division of Washington Mutual Bank since January 1996, and also serves as President and CEO of its Western Bank and Washington Mutual Business Bank Divisions.
 Prior to joining Washington Mutual, she spent fourteen years with Rainier Bank, Security Pacific Bank and West One Bank, in the areas of energy banking, national accounts, credit administration, head of business banking activities in Washington, and finally as President and CEO of West One Bank, Washington.
-Mrs. Jewell serves on the boards of Recreational Equipment, Inc., and Premera, parent company of Blue Cross of Washington and Alaska and Medical Service Corporation.
-In addition, she serves on advisory committees for the University of Washington's College of Engineering, School of Business, and Women in Science and Engineering.
+Mrs. Jewell serves on the boards of Recreational Equipment, Inc., and Premera, parent company of Premera Blue Cross and Medical Service Corp.
+In addition, she serves on advisory committees for the University of Washington's College of Engineering and of the School of Business.